 - 1. Use a Scholarly Information retrieval method and describe all the methodological steps made; - 2.
-Use Qualitative research to: define the research question/s, identify the steps in the decisionmaking process; including alternatives, studies and information gathered, stakeholders and roles and responsibilities.
+Use Qualitative research to: define the research question/s, identify the studies and methods for the infrastructural project type; including other case studies, information gathered, type of dimension.